 Given that Delhi has a terrible reputation for pollution, the relatively new Metro system was the first of its kind to gain recognition from the United Nations for its huge impact on reducing the city’s carbon emissions.
 So, do use it.
 Another favourite is going on a cycle rickshaw tour, with throngs of them lined up in front of the Red Fort waiting to take you around.
 Haggling is all part of the experience, but these guys know the city like the backs of their hand.
 If you are opting for an autorickshaw, go for a battery operated one rather than a petrol one.
 Two interesting ways to walk around the city are on a Gandhi tour or a food walk.
 Your holiday company will be able to help organise that for you, or may include them as part of your itinerary.

-In terms of temperature and rainfall, the best time to visit the Golden Triangle is from Oct to mid-April.
-See our month by month guide for more details...
+The best time to visit the Golden Triangle is from Oct to mid-April, for low rain and warm weather.

 The capital of Rajasthan, this oasis in the desert state really is the jewel in the crown.